Print

 Everything you need to know about gluten-free sourdough starter.
 Use your favourite flour - oat, buckwheat, teff, millet, rice and quinoa!

-Learn how to make a healthy gluten free sourdough starter in your own home!
-It’s the secret to amazing gluten free bread, improving both the taste and the texture.
-Use your favourite flour: rice, oat or buckwheat.
+Learn how to make a gluten-free sourdough starter from scratch!
+It’s the secret to amazing gluten-free bread, as it improves taste and the texture.
+Use your favorite flour: rice, oat, teff, sorghum, or buckwheat!

 Ingredients